MarcusSimonsen/boBBob/README.md

 FSharp bot for playing Scrabble

 ### Running the program
-From the bobBob directory run:
+From the "ScrabbleProject" directory run:

 ```bash
 dotnet run --project ScrabbleTemplate